-Hedgy Risk Management
+Hedgy Risk Management of penny stocks

 Was founded by Keith McCullough

 “A national debt, if it is not excessive, will be to us a national blessing.”

 – Alexander Hamilton